CanEmreUnal/maccontroller/README.md

 # MyMacRemoteController

-MyMacRemoteController is a macOS application that allows you to control your Mac's volume and put it to sleep remotely via SSH.
+MyMacRemoteController is a iOS application that allows you to control your Mac's volume and put it to sleep remotely via SSH.

 ## Features